 The Connection Between Burning Eyes and Dry Eyes

 Tears are necessary for maintaining eye health and for providing clear and comfortable vision.
 Whenever tiny foreign particles enter the eye, tears form and clean out the eye while keeping the eye moist.
-However, when tears evaporate too quickly and the eyes become dry, as in the case of Dry Eyes, it can lead to an itchy and burning sensation in the eyes.
+However, when tears evaporate too quickly and the eyes become dry, as in the case of dry eye syndrome, it can lead to an itchy and burning sensation in the eyes.

 How Can I Treat or Alleviate Burning Eyes?

 If you feel a burning sensation in your eyes, talk to your eye doctor as soon as possible.
-Dr. Barbara Marcussen will carefully diagnose and detect the cause of your discomfort, and if you are diagnosed with Dry Eyes, Dr. Barbara Marcussen might recommend medicated eye drops or artificial tears to alleviate the burning sensation and ensure that your eyes remain moisturized all day long.
-In more severe cases, steroid drops may be prescribed for quick, short-term relief.
+Depending on the cause of your symptoms, we have a number of treatment options available.
+If our eye care team diagnoses you with dry eye syndrome, we may prescribe you with medicated eye drops or artificial tears that alleviate the burning sensation by making sure your eyes stay properly hydrated.
+Steroid drops may also be prescribed to alleviate severe itching or burning.

-If allergies are the culprit, we can help with that, too.
-Antihistamines and decongestants can alleviate your symptoms and minimize or even eliminate the burning sensation.
+Antihistamines and decongestants can help alleviate symptoms of an allergic reaction and minimize or even eliminate the burning sensation.